-Part III Network Services Reference
+Network Services Reference

-12 Network Scripts
+Network Scripts

-Using Red Hat Linux, all network communications occur between interfaces, which are networking devices connected to the system, configured in a particular way, and utilizing at least one protocol to exchange data with other systems.
-The different types of interfaces that exist are as varied as the devices that support them, such as network interface cards (NICs - commonly called Ethernet cards), wireless networking PC cards, infrared ports, and more.
+Using Red Hat Linux, all network communications occur between interfaces and physical networking devices connected to the system, configured in a particular way, and utilizing at least one protocol to exchange data with other systems.
+The different types of interfaces that exist are as varied as the physical devices they support.

-The configuration files for the various network interfaces and the scripts to make them active and inactive are located in the /etc/sysconfig/network-scripts directory.
-While the existence of particular interface files can differ from system to system depending on use, the three different types of files that exist in this directory, interface configuration files, interface control scripts, and network function files, work together to enable Red Hat Linux to use the various network devices available.
+The configuration files for the various network interfaces and the scripts to make activate and deactivate them are located in the /etc/sysconfig/network-scripts/ directory.
+While the existence of particular interface files can differ from system to system, the three different types of files that exist in this directory, interface configuration files, interface control scripts, and network function files, work together to enable Red Hat Linux to use various network devices.

-This chapter will explore the relationship between these files and different options for their use.
+This chapter will explore the relationship between these files and how they are used.

-12.1 Interface Configuration Files
+13.1.
+Interface Configuration Files

-Interface configuration files control the operation of a particular network interface device.
-As your Red Hat Linux system boots, it uses these files to know what interfaces to bring up automatically and how to configure them to operate correctly.
+Interface configuration files control the operation of individual network interface device.
+As your Red Hat Linux system boots, it uses these files to know what interfaces to bring up and how to configure them.
 These files are usually named ifcfg-<device>, where <device> refers to the name of the device that the configuration file controls.

-12.1.1 Ethernet Interfaces
+13.1.1.
+Ethernet Interfaces

-One of the most common interface files is ifcfg-eth0, which controls the first NIC in a system.
-In a system with many NICs, you will have multiple ifcfg-eth files, each one with number at the end of the file name.
-Because each device has its own configuration file, you have a great deal of control over how each interface functions.
+One of the most common interface files is ifcfg-eth0, which controls the first network interface card or NIC in the system.
+In a system with multiple NICs, you will also have multiple ifcfg-eth files, each one with number at the end of the file name.
+Because each device has its own configuration file, you can control how each interface functions.

-A sample ifcfg-eth0 for a system using a fixed IP address looks similar to this:
+Below is a sample ifcfg-eth0 for a system using a fixed IP address:

-'''

 DEVICE=eth0

 BOOTPROTO=none

 ONBOOT=yes

 BROADCAST=10.0.1.255

 NETWORK=10.0.1.0

 NETMASK=255.255.255.0

 IPADDR=10.0.1.27

 USERCTL=no

-'''

 The values required in an interface configuration file can change based on other values.
-For example, the ifcfg-eth0 file for an interface utilizing DHCP looks quite a bit different, due to the fact that IP information is now provided by the DHCP server:
+For example, the ifcfg-eth0 file for an interface using DHCP looks quite a bit different, because IP information is provided by the DHCP server: